 So, whether you sit on the floor, on a raised platform, a firm daybed, or a chair, you will still need an energetic “insulation” to repel these earth currents that disrupt meditation.

 For sitting on the floor, I still have not found a mat made of silk and wool.
-For years I just folded a thick wool blanket (like this one).
-But what I prefer to use now is hand made, thick wool Asana Mats from Oaxaca, Mexico.
-There are also cotton mats from India as well.
-Make sure what you choose is colored with natural vegetable dye.
+For years I just folded a thick wool blanket.
+But what I prefer to use now is hand made, thick wool mats from Oaxaca, Mexico.
+I am excited about Supreme Swan's new design, Padma, based on requests from devotees for a floor mat made of silk and wool, filled with cotton batting for cushion.
+Whatever you decide to use, make sure it's made only with natural fibers and colored with natural vegetable dye.

 MAKE IT YOUR OWN